First-time firearm owner checklist continued: “Should have” or recommended items

 A sufficient supply of quality ammunition

 If you bought a hunting rifle and only plan to shoot 3-5 shots per year, having a couple of boxes of your favorite hunting ammunition may be sufficient for your needs.
-On the other hand, if you bought a sporting clays shotgun and plan to shoot one or two weekends a month, you’ll probably want to start buying your shotgun ammo by the flat, or perhaps invest in a shotgun reloading press.
+On the other hand, if you bought a sporting clays shotgun and plan to shoot one or two weekends a month, you’ll probably want to start buying your shotgun ammo by the flat or perhaps invest in a shotgun reloading press.

 If you’re a new handgun owner, it’s a very good idea to practice shooting your gun at the range at least once a month to gain and maintain good shooting skills, and you might shoot 50-100 rounds or more each time you visit the range.
 If your range has a regular supply of practice ammo at a reasonable price on hand, fine, but if not, you’ll want to start buying ammo in bulk, probably 500 or 1000 rounds at a time, and make sure you purchase enough to rotate through your defensive/carry ammo regularly to keep it fresh and reliable.
-Check your local gun shops and see if they can get you what you need.
+Check your local gun shops to see if they can get you what you need.
 There are also several well-reputed online ammo shops such as SG Ammo or Lucky Gunner, but of course, make sure your local laws allow purchasing ammunition via the internet.
 Some states don’t permit this and you’ll have to buy your ammunition locally, perhaps even after you pay a fee or get an ammo purchase permit if your location is really stringent.

 Professional instruction/firearms training

 This may be required for some permits (such as Concealed Carry Weapons/CCW permits) or firearm ownership in your locale, but even if it’s not required, it’s a very good idea to seek out professional, hands-on firearms training if you’re a new gun owner.
-A good instructor will help you feel comfortable loading, unloading, disassembling, assembling, and shooting your new gun, and can observe and correct potentially dangerous habits before they become a problem.
+A good instructor will help you feel comfortable loading, unloading, disassembling, assembling, and shooting your new gun and can observe and correct potentially dangerous habits before they become a problem.

 Holster and sturdy belt (for concealed carry or competition handguns)

 If you bought a handgun for personal protection/concealed carry, you’ll need to get a good holster, and it’s a good idea to get a dedicated gun belt that resists twisting.
-Just shoving a handgun into a dusty pocket or a purse is asking for trouble.
+Shoving a handgun into a dusty pocket or a purse is asking for trouble.
 A good holster will help protect the gun as well as help prevent anything from interacting with the trigger while your gun is in its holster.

 Tactical or weapon-mounted light for defensive firearms

 A flashlight mounted to your defensive handgun, home-defense shotgun, or tactical rifle is pretty much essential.
 After all, most bad guys like doing bad things under the cover of darkness, and you want to be sure of your target if you need to use your gun.
 Check out Surefire and Streamlight.
 Remember?
-“Be sure of your target and what’s behind it.”
+Be sure of your target and what’s behind it.

-First-time gun owner’s checklist: “Nice to have” items
+First-time gun owner’s checklist: Nice to have items

-In addition to the essentials and “should have” checklist items above, you might want to consider some or all of the items below that fall into the “nice to have” category.
+In addition to the essentials and should have checklist items above, you might want to consider some or all of the items below that fall into the nice-to-have category.
 Some may be considered mandatory depending on what you plan to do with your gun, so have a look.

 Gun case or range bag to transport your gun

-Most new handguns today will come with some kind of hard case or zippered soft case, but some may only come in a cardboard shipping box.
+Most new handguns today will come with some kind of hard or zippered soft case, but some may only come in a cardboard shipping box.
 Regardless, a good, padded gun case, or better yet, a range bag, can be a lifesaver if you’re transporting your gun to and from the range with all your ammo and gear.
 Check out our article on the best range bags for more info.

 Gunsmithing screwdriver bits